live-for-good/vulcan-social/README.md

 - buttonName: string.
 It's if you want to custom the button Name.
 - canUpdate: Can either be a string, an array of group names, or a function.
 If it’s a function, it’ll be called on the user viewing the document and the document itself, and should return true or false.
 - canRead: Can either be a string, an array of group names, or a function.
 If it’s a function, it’ll be called on the user viewing the document and the document itself, and should return true or false.
-- fieldSchema : object. to pass al the other properties a schema field can take
+- fieldSchema : object. to pass all the other properties a schema field can take

 Any other properties you want to pass to the schema should be given inside a fieldSchema object.